Table of Contents

 Step 3: Cut out your journal covers

-Now cut out the components for your personalized journal.
+Next cut out the components for your personalized journal.
 I used a lightweight cardboard for the covers and the dividers.
-You can use a heavier weight cardstock or watercolor paper to make your notebook lighter.
+You can use a heavier weight cardstock (110 lb) or watercolor paper to make your notebook.
 Since mine is going to be a garden journal I want it to be sturdy.

 Finally, if you want an insert pocket you can use these to make some small pockets.
 I use them to hold seed packets and plant labels.